-If you have been searching for the top fruit trees, it is likely that you are familiar with Kieffer pear trees.
+If you are looking for the top fruit trees, chances are you are acquainted with Kieffer pear trees.

 This European-Chinese hybrid pear is one of the best tasting species there is, and it’s easy to grow and care for.
 But, are they the right size for growing in your yard or garden?